Design for Print & Mac Artworking

 What I do

 I might typically enter the workflow of a project that is already well underway.
 Although there may be some additional design required, and corporate guidelines to be adhered to, Mac artworking is more about completing a project efficiently and accurately.
 I’ve always been happy to work with an established design style, or elements and content, joining the workflow virtually anywhere along the design process.
-See my project archive for previous projects.
+See my portfolio archive for previous projects.

 I have worked with Trevor for many years and found his attention to detail to be quite outstanding.
 He is extremely thorough in all aspects of design and page layout, whilst still maintaining a creative flair.
 Trevor has a great understanding of the book industry, both in its physical and digital form, with a broad range of knowledge in typography.Paul